v5run/PaperTrail/README.md

 1. **Upload Receipts**: Users can upload images of receipts directly through the application.
 2. **Data Extraction**: Using OpenCV, the system extracts text and relevant information from the receipt images.
 3. **Parsing with AI**: GPT4All parses the extracted text to classify and analyze expenses.
-4. **Insights and Recommendations**: The application presents clear visual insights and provides personalized budgeting advice.
-5. **Storage:** The images are forwarded to an Amazon S3 storage bucket, and the contents of the receipt are stored in a PostgreSQL database, tied to specific users.
+4. **Storage:** The images are forwarded to an Amazon S3 storage bucket, and the contents of the receipt are stored in a PostgreSQL database, tied to specific users.

 ## Installation